SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

   }
 ```

-## Debug your Field Customizer using gulp serve and query string parameters
+## Debug your Field Customizer

-You cannot currently use the local workbench to test SharePoint Framework Extensions.
-You'll need to test and develop them directly against a live SharePoint Online site.
+You cannot currently use the local Workbench to test SharePoint Framework Extensions.
+You need to test and develop them directly against a live SharePoint Online site.
 You don't have to deploy your customization to the App Catalog to do this, which makes the debugging experience simple and efficient.

 1. Compile your code and host the compiled files from the local machine by running this command: